The twistor space of a real associative algebra: incidence geometry, semisimple classification and slice-regular functions: The incidence variety

+\begin{rem} Proposition \ref{prp_zero} is the special case $K=S$ of Theorem \ref{teo_incidence}, analysed fiberwise: when $\cU$ meets the real axis and $f\not\equiv0$, the image $F^{-1}(Z_S)$ is discrete, and the fibers of $\mathrm{pr}_1$ over its points are the complex subvarieties $Y_j\subseteq S$ of that proof.
+The advantage of the relative point of view is that it isolates the role of the parameter space: any compact complex subvariety $K\subseteq S$ produces, through the proper holomorphic projection of $\mathcal{C}_{F,K}$, a zero theory controlled by Remmert's theorem, regardless of whether $Z_K$ is a hypersurface.
+This relative incidence geometry is the complex-analytic counterpart of the zero sets of slice functions studied by Ghiloni, Perotti and Stoppato \cites{GPS1,GPS2}. \end{rem}

-We close this section by showing one interesting property of the zero variety: the set $Z$ "absorbs the products", from the right and, if $S$ is compact, from the left.
+We close this section by showing one interesting property of the set-theoretic zero variety $Z_S$: it absorbs products from the right and, if $S$ is compact, from the left.
 Given its connection with the zero set of slice-regular functions, this sounds like a very reasonable property, however the proof, at least for the left side, is not trivial; we don't know if the compactness assumption could be dispensed with.

 It is worth noticing that the proofs proposed do not use the relationship with slice-regular functions.